oprudkyi/js-error-alert/README.md

 **oprudkyi/js-error-alert**

-Show JavaScript/jQuery errors as browser alerts.
+Simple way to show JavaScript/jQuery errors as browser alerts.

-Simplify development and testing
+Make more easy to catch errors on development and testing

 ## About